philipreinken/wavelog-docker/README.md

 The image is currently based on the `php:8.2-apache` image and is rebuilt automatically on a regular basis for the latest two minor versions of `wavelog`.

-## Disclaimer

-There's no connection to the [wavelog](https://github.com/wavelog/wavelog) project.
-This is primarily intended for experimentation and my own setup, use at your own risk.
+There's no connection to the [wavelog](https://github.com/wavelog/wavelog) project, this is primarily intended for experimentation and my own setup, so use at your own risk.
 Contributions are welcome.